Azure/service-fabric-mesh-preview/README.md

 # Azure Service Fabric Mesh - Private Preview 4

-Clisk here for details about the [private preview 4 update](#private-preview-4-updates)
+Click here for details about the [private preview 4 update](#private-preview-4-updates)

-Azure Service Fabric Mesh is fully managed service where developers can build and deploy mission critical applications without managing any infrastructure such as VMs, storage, or networking.
+Azure Service Fabric Mesh is a fully managed service where developers can build and deploy mission critical applications without managing any infrastructure such as Virtual Machines, storage, or networking.
 Mesh is a serverless environment for applications built from microservices.

 ## We need your feedback to get this right